 Applicants or candidates are expected to be in regular communication with their candidacy committee.
 If, despite repeated efforts on the part of a candidacy committee, a period of one year passes without communication from an applicant or a candidate, the committee may act to terminate the application process or issue a denial of candidacy.
-The applicant or candidate will be informed of such action by letter.
+When the application process is terminated, the applicant will be informed of such action and a copy will be sent to the Christian Community and Leadership home area.
+When an inactive candidate is issued a denial of candidacy, the candidate will be informed of such action and the decision will be reported to the Christian Community and Leadership home area by submitting a new decision form.